wp-plugins/gold-price-live/readme.txt

 1. Gold Price Live

 == Changelog ==

+= 3.02 =
+* Fixed incorrect pricing for eCommerce plugin upgrade as we have not offered monthly payments for this service for over 3 months.
+Not sure why this was not updated.

 = 3.01 =
 * Real time pricing is now FREE for gold, silver, platinum and palladium.